 The ice pick scars, like its name, look like holes that have been made by an ice pick or a pointy object.
 This kind of scar extends until the dermis, which could look like an open pore.

 Ice pick scars are formed when an inflamed blemish reaches the surface of the skin, and when the blemish heals, the follicle empties forming a column-like scar that runs from the surface to the inner layer of the skin.

-Boxcar scars look angular with sharp vertical edges that looks like a box, just like its name.
+Boxcar scars look angular with sharp vertical edges that look like a box, just like its name.
 The scars are wider, making the skin looks like it has a pitted appearance.

 Rolling scars look like waves, sometimes also look like tiny hills sitting on top of your skin.
 Rolling scars are more shallow than the other two atrophic scars, but they appear more grouped.

 These kinds of scars happen due to the pulling of the epidermis from beneath the skin that is caused by a fibrous connection that is formed between the upper layer and deeper skin structures.

 Hypertrophic scar or keloid appears more raised and looks like a small mass of tissue that’s slightly swollen and bumpy.

 This scar is caused by an overproduction of collagen, making it appear like a mass.